Empirical Bayes learning from selectively reported confidence intervals: Modeling assumptions

-\begin{prop}[A necessary and sufficient condition for Assumption~\ref{assum:publication_bias}]Under model~\eqref{eq:publication_bias_model}, Assumption~\ref{assum:publication_bias} holds if and only if there exists a constant $a \in (0,1]$ such that $\pi(\abs{z}) = a$ almost everywhere on $\selection$. \end{prop} This equivalence reveals that Assumption~\ref{assum:publication_bias} imposes a strong structural constraint on the publication probability function $\pi(\abs{z})$. \citet{Benjamini2013discussion} explain some ways in which this assumption may fail.
+\begin{prop}[A necessary and sufficient condition for Assumption~\ref{assum:publication_bias}]Under model~\eqref{eq:publication_bias_model}, Assumption~\ref{assum:publication_bias} holds if and only if there exists a constant $a \in (0,1]$ such that $\pi(\abs{z}) = a$ almost everywhere on $\selection$. \end{prop} In practical terms, among studies with $\abs{Z} \in \selection$, the publication probability is constant, irrespective of the magnitude of $\abs{Z}$.
+This equivalence reveals that Assumption~\ref{assum:publication_bias} imposes a strong structural constraint on the publication probability function $\pi(z)$. \citet{Benjamini2014discussion} explain some ways in which this assumption may fail.
 For instance, a researcher may compute 20 z-scores and only report the largest in the abstract.
 Our model also does not handle sign-dependent selection (beyond the sign-flips mentioned above).
-While we acknowledge that Assumption~\ref{assum:publication_bias} is a strong assumption, we note that is consistent with established practice in the literature on selection bias.
-For example,~\citet{hedges1992modeling} posits that $\pi(\abs{z})$ is piecewise constant with known discontinuity points, and so Assumption~\ref{assum:publication_bias} would be applicable if we take $\selection$ to be the halfline from the largest discontinuity point to $\infty$. \citet{andrews2019identification} consider nonparametric identification of model~\eqref{eq:publication_bias_model}, based on e.g., replication studies; however their empirical strategy posits that $\pi(\abs{z})$ is constant for $\abs{z} \geq 1.96$, i.e., for studies significant at the conventional $5\%$ level.
-Phrased in terms of p-values, $P_i = 2\Phi(-\abs{Z_i})$ with $\Phi$ the standard normal distribution function, our Assumption~\ref{assum:publication_bias} is identical to Assumption 1 of~\citet{HungFithian2020} and to the assumption made in Proposition 1 of~\citet[Supplement] {jagerleek2013falsepositive} for the selection rule $P_i \leq 0.05$ (equivalently, $|Z_i| \geq 1.96$).
-The assumption is also implicitly used in the p-curve method~\citep{Simonsohn2013PCurve}.
+While we acknowledge that Assumption~\ref{assum:publication_bias} is a strong assumption, we note that is consistent with established practice in the literature on publication bias.
+For example,~\citet{hedges1992modeling} posits that $\pi(z)$ is piecewise constant with known discontinuity points, and so Assumption~\ref{assum:publication_bias} would be applicable if we take $\selection$ to be the halfline from the largest discontinuity point to $\infty$. \citet{andrews2019identification} consider nonparametric identification of model~\eqref{eq:publication_bias_model}, based on e.g., replication studies; however their empirical strategy posits that $\pi(z)$ is constant for $z \geq 1.96$, i.e., for studies significant at the conventional $5\%$ level.
+Phrased in terms of p-values, $P_i = 2\Phi(-\abs{Z_i})$ with $\Phi$ the standard normal distribution function, our Assumption~\ref{assum:publication_bias} is identical to Assumption 1 of~\citet{HungFithian2020} and to the assumption made in Proposition 1 of~\citet[Supplement] {jagerleek2014falsepositive} for the selection rule $P_i \leq 0.05$ (equivalently, $|Z_i| \geq 1.96$).
+The assumption is also implicitly used in the p-curve method~\citep{Simonsohn2013PCurve} and the z-curve method~\citep{bartos2022zcurve}.